-- This chicken parmesan casserole is the cheesiest of the cheese casseroles!
+- This chicken parmesan casserole is the cheesiest of cheese casseroles.

 Everything You’ll Need

-This chicken parm casserole bake is made with whole ingredients that you can find at any grocery store!
-Check out everything you need right here!
+This chicken parmesan casserole is made with whole ingredients that you can find at any grocery store.
+Check out everything you need right here.

 - Boneless, skinless chicken breast, cut into 1-inch chunks– traditional chicken parmesan uses chicken breast but you can also use skinless chicken thighs.